 Your venue will also usually provide you with table placement so you can work around it.

 Think of putting the kids beside the doors so when they cry, the parents can take them out of the hall as needed – easier and faster.
-If there are elderly, you can seat them beside the door or/and washroom as well.
+If there are elderly people, you can seat them beside the door and/or the washroom as well.

 Just knowing where things are will help you navigate around seating better.